akka/akka/akka-docs/rst/scala/scheduler.rst

 (functions or Runnable).
 You will get a ``Cancellable`` back that you can call :meth:`cancel` on to cancel the execution of the scheduled operation.

+The scheduler in Akka is designed for high-throughput of thousands up to millions of triggers.
+The prime use-case being triggering Actor receive timeouts, Future timeouts, circuit breakers and other time dependent events which happen all-the-time and in many instances at the same time.
+The implementation is based on a Hashed Wheel Timer, which is a known datastructure and algorithm for handling such use cases, refer to the `Hashed and Hierarchical Timing Wheels`_ whitepaper by Varghese and Lauck if you'd like to understand its inner workings.

+The Akka scheduler is **not** designed for long-term scheduling (see `akka-quartz-scheduler`_ instead for this use case) nor is it to be used for higly precise firing of the events.
+The maximum amount of time into the future you can schedule an event to trigger is around 8 months, which in practice is too much to be useful since this would assume the system never went down during that period.
+If you need long-term scheduling we highly recommend looking into alternative schedulers, as this is not the use-case the Akka scheduler is implemented for.

 .. warning::

     The default implementation of ``Scheduler`` used by Akka is based on job